 Useful info

-Xingping is the most beautiful place among the three and strangely enough at the moment the least touristic.
-In Xingping you’ll find the place portrayed in the 20RMB banknotes.
-In Xingping the Li river has the most spectacular part and always in Xingping you can find the famous cormorant fishermen (you will find more detailed information about them in the next article).
+Xingping is the most beautiful place among the three and, strangely enough, at the moment, the least tourist.
+In Xingping, you’ll find the place portrayed in the 20RMB banknotes.
+In Xingping, the Li River has the most spectacular part; in Xingping, you can always find the famous cormorant fishermen (you will find more detailed information about them in the next article).

 Most people do a day trip to Xingping while staying in Yangshuo.
-I recommend instead staying at least two nights in Xingping.
+I recommend staying at least two nights in Xingping instead.

-The city of Xingping doesn’t have much to offer and at the moment it’s basically a huge construction site with a lot of buildings undergoing renovation and new hotels popping up everywhere.
+The city of Xingping doesn’t have much to offer, and at the moment, it’s a huge construction site with many buildings undergoing renovation and new hotels popping up everywhere.
 But those who visit Xingping certainly don’t do it for the city.

-One of the most famous destinations in Xingping is the hill called Xianggong hill (相公山 )from where you can watch the sunrise.
-If you plan to go there to photograph the landscape with a tripod be prepared to face a crowd of photographers.
+One of the most famous destinations in Xingping is the hill called Xianggong Hill (相公山), where you can watch the sunrise.
+If you plan to go there to photograph the landscape with a tripod, be prepared to face a crowd of photographers.

-When I visited the rice terraces of Yuanyang years ago I experienced what it means to compete with hundreds of Chinese photographers for a spot to place the tripod.
-I was therefore psychologically prepared but unfortunately, I arrived in Xianggong hill a “bit late” (“just” one hour before the sunrise) and all the best spots were already taken.
+Years ago, when I visited the rice terraces of Yuanyang, I experienced what it means to compete with hundreds of Chinese photographers for a spot to place the tripod.
+I was, therefore, psychologically prepared, but unfortunately, I arrived in Xianggong Hill a “bit late” (“just” one hour before sunrise), and all the best spots were already taken.
 Keep it in mind if you have a tripod.

-Another activity for those who visit Xingping (especially for the Chinese) is the cruise on the Li river, which I don’t recommend: the experience is not authentic and also overpriced.
+Another activity for those who visit Xingping (especially for the Chinese) is the cruise on the Li River, which I don’t recommend: the experience is not authentic and overpriced.

 How to get to Xingping from Guilin

-The train station called Yangshuo is actually located in Xingping which is regularly connected to Guilin by fast trains.
+The train station called Yangshuo is located in Xingping, which is regularly connected to Guilin by fast trains.
 It will only take you 20 minutes to get there.
-Alternatively, you can take a bus or a taxi from Guilin but I don’t recommend it: the bus takes too long and the taxi is too expensive.
+Alternatively, you can take a bus or a taxi from Guilin, but I don’t recommend it: the bus takes too long and is expensive.

 Where to stay in Xingping

-Xingping is rapidly developing and it will become increasingly touristy in the future.
-If you want to avoid tourists I strongly recommend staying in this guesthouse.
-It’s located on the hills just outside Xingping and it’s like going back in time.
+Xingping is rapidly developing and will become increasingly touristy in the future.
+I strongly recommend staying in this guesthouse if you want to avoid tourists.
+It’s located on the hills just outside Xingping, and it’s like going back in time.
 The host is a fantastic person (also a very good photographer) who will give you many tips on what to see in the area.
-His wife is an excellent cook and you’ll love her food.
-The only downside of staying in this guesthouse is that it’s located in a place not accessible by public transport so you’ll have to ask the owner to take you down to Xingping if you plan to visit the city.
+His wife is an excellent cook, and you’ll love her food.
+The only downside of staying in this guesthouse is that it’s located in a place not accessible by public transport, so you’ll have to ask the owner to take you down to Xingping if you plan to visit the city.

 Yangshuo (阳朔) travel guide